All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Bottom Line on Compounded Semaglutide Safety

 Compounded semaglutide from a reputable 503B outsourcing facility that provides certificates of analysis for every batch is a reasonable option for patients who cannot access or afford branded products.
 The quality standards and testing requirements at these facilities are meaningfully different from unregulated online sources or small pharmacies without robust quality infrastructure.
-If you are going to use compounded semaglutide, do the work to verify your source, get the COA, confirm the salt form, and make sure you have a prescribing physician who is actually monitoring your health and not just generating prescriptions.
+If you are going to use compounded semaglutide, do the work to verify your source, get the COA, confirm the salt form, and make sure you have a prescribing physician who is actually monitoring your health and more than generating prescriptions.

 If you cannot verify the source or if the pharmacy cannot provide basic quality documentation, walk away.
 The money you save on a cheap product is not worth the risk of injecting a contaminated or incorrectly formulated medication into your body every week.
 This is one of those areas where a few hours of research and a willingness to pay a bit more for quality can make the difference between a safe experience and a genuinely dangerous one.
 Dr. Caudle's overall message is balanced: the compounding pathway serves a real and important purpose for patients who would otherwise have no access to these medications, but it requires patients to be informed consumers. compounding can be done well and safely, but the patient bears some responsibility for verifying that it actually is.